Just-Mercy/Bank_of_America_Consumer_Complaints/README.md

 ## Project overview
 This project analyzes synthetic financial transaction and customer data to uncover trends, improve decision-making, identify operational inefficiencies, and provide data-driven recommendations.
-The data was cleaned with excel and explored with Power Bi. the dashboard was built with Power BI and focused of uncovering insight to improve cosumer satisfaction.
+The data was cleaned with excel and explored with Power Bi.
+The dashboard was built with Power BI and focused on uncovering insight to improve cosumer satisfaction.

 ## Business Questions
 The project analysis was guided by the following questions: